tensorush/zigzag/README.md

     <p>Result at 512x512 resolution with 256 samples per pixel and 8x SSAA</p>
 </h4>

-## :zap: Multi-threaded CPU path tracer written in Zig ver.
-0.9.0.
+## :trident: Multi-threaded CPU path tracer written in Zig ver.
+0.9.1.

 > ### _Any contributions are very welcome!_ :hugs: